-Student Name: Current Grade:

-General Objectives for Student C onduct
+Student Name: Current Grade: General Objectives for Student C onduct

-1. Be honest and kind in a ctions.
+1. Be honest and kind in ac

-Respect all people and treat them honorably.
+2. Respect all people and tr • 1.6 1 11 1

-3. Respect all personal and l school property bed cause it belongs to God and is o cared for by all people.
+3. Respect all personal and school property because it belongs to God and is cared for by all peop4.

-.
 Keep the mind, speech, and actions clean and above reproach.

+4. Keep the mind, speech, a5.
+Be on time and in the rig

+= activity-appropriate volume and tone when speaking

-1 0 • 11 1 r participation in the environme
+or participation in the environmen

-vay, all the way, and with a goo
+vay, all the way, and with a good

-9. If conflict arises, talk dir aren't working. ectly with the other person in loving way.
-Seek supp oort from an adult if effort
+person in loving way.
+Seek suppo • •

-Demost Circustom Demost Circumstance
+Handbook.
 Parent Signature Date Parent Signature Date

-• e at Grace Christian Schools is ld responsible for being familia
+e at Grace Christian Schools is a ld responsible for being familiar

 Student Signature Date

-Date Received by School O ffice:

 Received by: